Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 In general, the main limitations are as follows:

 - Survival period – this limits the period during which claims can be made by the buyer in connection with a breach of representations.
 Different periods can be agreed with respect to different warranties.
+However, there should be a specific acknowledgment that any period shorter than the applicable statutory period has been agreed in accordance with the Limitation Law (1958).

 - Cap – this sets a maximum amount of indemnification to which the buyer is entitled.